IDGercek/digit-recognition/README.md

 - Fully Connected Layer 2 (with Softmax activation)

 Metrics:
 - Lowest loss on test dataset: 0.0340
 - Highest accuracy on test dataset: 99.20%

 ## Inference

-This project also has a basic interface for model evaluation at [src/main.py](src/main.py)
+The project also has a basic interface for model evaluation at [src/main.py](src/main.py)

 ## File Structure